This website uses cookies to ensure you get the best experience on our website. Learn more

 But it's the great outdoors that is at the heart of the lodge's appeal.
 Even without leaving the grounds you can bask by the palm-shaded pool or settle down in the peace of the lush gardens.

-Explore on foot, with or without a guide; you just choose the distance.
-Or venture further by 4WD and discover more of Erongo’s secrets.
-And to learn more, take in a visit to one of Namibia’s “living museums”, where San people depict their traditional way of life.
+Explore on foot, with or without a guide – but don’t miss the sundowner hike!
+Venture further by 4WD and discover more of Erongo's secrets.
+Or find out about the San people’s traditions at one of Namibia's “living museums”. , where San people depict their traditional way of life.

 Accommodation